 Twin River Ranch is a subdivision located just west of the Salmon River and White Bird, Idaho.

-The ranch consists of 219 lots and 177 property owners.
+The ranch consists of 216 lots and 158 property owners with unique addresses.
 Properties range from 20 to 249 acres for a total of almost seven thousand acres of forest, steep canyons, creeks and meadows.
 In April of 1995, Red Creek Ranch, Inc., a Colorado corporation (dba Twin River Ranch), began platting the properties, and Phase I and most of Phase II were completed in June of the same year.
 The properties that now consist of Phase III were annexed in November of 1996, and the CC&Rs were amended and filed to include all three phases in June of 2000.
 Lots 3 through 7 in Phase II were deeded over to the BLM and Red Creek Ranch sold its last held lot in 2008.
-Currently, there are over 65 homes on TRR land, with the concentration of year-round residents living in Phase I.
+There is an ever increasing number of homes being built.

 The little town of White Bird, Idaho has much to offer those who do not want to drive to Grangeville or Riggins.
 There are two motels and a few bed and breakfasts, gas pumps and a service station, a few places to eat, a post office, antique shop, gift shop, library, Laundromat, convenience store and several churches.
 The grammar school finally closed in 2009 so kids are now bussed to Grangeville, and White Bird negotiated with the school district to use the building for the White Bird Recreation District.
 White Bird also has an Odd Fellows hall that is not only the place to vote but used for community functions.
 For those who enjoy trapshooting, there is a club in White Bird as well as one in Grangeville.